omkar-shelke25/cka-killercoda/configure-podAffinity/step1.md

 /nara.io/nara-backend.yaml
 ```

-**Update this file to add *required* PodAffinity so that all nara-backend Pods MUST be scheduled on the same node as nara-frontend Pods**, using:
+Update this file to add *required* PodAffinity so that all nara-backend Pods MUST be scheduled on the same node as nara-frontend Pods, using:

 * `requiredDuringSchedulingIgnoredDuringExecution`
 * `topologyKey: nara.io/zone`